rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('tau(R1,R2) = %+.3f, d = %.3f, r(R1<=>R2) = %+.3f' % (tau, d, r))
 tau(R1,R2) = +0.073, d = 0.356, r(R1<=>R2) = +0.026

-We may now illustrate the quality of the global ranking of the movies shown with the heat map in Fig. 65.
+We may now illustrate the quality of the global ranking of the movies shown with the heat map in :numref:`graffiti07_2`.

 Fitness of ranking heuristics .............................